Manas1820/Practice-Chats/README.md

 samples, guidance on mobile development, and a full API reference.

-## This is taken from a tutorial from Youtube by [Sanskar Tiwari](https://www.youtube.com/channel/UCsPdgUIoOBTBI1UmulW1pdw)
+This is made from a tutorial from Youtube by [Sanskar Tiwari](https://www.youtube.com/channel/UCsPdgUIoOBTBI1UmulW1pdw)